Genre: Ancient Civilizations

 His valuation of the mind was countered by his devaluation of the body (Marcus was prone to sickness from an early age, which may have prompted such process of thought).
 His approach to the composition of the human body was simple: it is “composed of three parts: the body, the breath of life, and the mind.

 The first two belong to you insofar as you must take care of them, but only the third is truly yours.”
 The body was of use in the sense that it must be maintained, while the mind must be constantly challenged and growing.

-This description is amazingly similar to the Holy Spirit described in the Christian Bible, however he makes no allusion to Christianity or its beliefs.
+This description is amazingly similar to the Holy Spirit described in the Christian Bible.
+However, he does not allude to Christianity or its beliefs.

 While Marcus was not convinced of his divinity or even his superiority over the common man, this behavior on the part of the Christians in Rome unquestionably infuriated the elite members of Roman society.
-There is one mention of Christians in his notes in which he makes a comment about their “sheer contrariness” for life.
-In ancient Rome at this time, it was widely believed that Christians were fanatics who had little use for this life and believed so strongly in the afterlife that it appeared to many non-Christians that they were, in fact ungrateful to God and his gifts.
+There is one mention of Christians in his notes in which he comments their “sheer contrariness” for life.
+In ancient Rome at this time, it was widely believed that Christians were fanatics who had little use for this life and believed so strongly in the afterlife that it appeared to many non-Christians that they were, in fact, ungrateful to God and his gifts.

 Having said this, there are a number of similarities between Marcus’ view of religion and that of the Christians.
 For example, Marcus makes a note about forgiveness and the power of forgiveness claiming “[i]t is within a man’s power to love even those who sin against him.

 This becomes possible when you realize that they are your brothers, that they wrong you unintentionally or out of ignorance, that in a little while you and they will be dead, and above all, that they have not really hurt you so long as you have not sullied your conscience or damaged your inner self by responding in kind.”